Contact Us

 Cons:

-We integrate with Shopify transfer orders to provide an improved experience for managing transfer orders on Shopify POS.
-You can view and manage transfer orders from Shopify Admin, and then use our app to manage the transfer process on Shopify POS.
-This can be useful for staff who are responsible for managing transfers, as they can do everything from one place on Shopify POS, rather than having to switch between different applications.
-We also provide the ability to set replenishment min/max levels for products, and to automatically create transfer orders when inventory levels fall below the minimum levels, this is similar to the functionality you will be used to in Stocky.
-This can help you ensure that you always have enough inventory on hand, and can help you avoid stockouts.
+Stock Takes integrates seamlessly with Shopify transfer orders to provide an improved experience for managing transfer orders on Shopify POS.
+You can view and manage transfer orders from the Shopify Admin, and then use our app to manage the entire transfer process on Shopify POS.
+This is useful for staff who are responsible for managing transfers, as they can do everything from one place on Shopify POS, rather than having to switch between different applications.

 Pros: